Over-Refusal and Representation Subspaces: A Mechanistic Analysis of Task-Conditioned Refusal in Aligned LLMs: Analysis and Discussion

 \subsection{Is Over-Refusal Mediated by a Single Direction?}

-We find that over-refusal is not task-agnostic, but rather a task-dependent perturbation embedded within task-identity structure.
-Figure~\ref{fig:galaxy} analyses Layer 12 (where the task representation separability peaks) and shows that five task clusters form in the left panel, and in the right panel, the over-refusal samples (triangles) reside within their respective non-refusal task clusters rather than in a separate refusal space.
-To quantify how tightly over-refusal clusters within each task, we measure the centroid distance between over-refusal and harmless-answered samples per task and compare it to the global pooled setting (Figure~\ref{fig:nb7_cluster_sep}).
-Per-task centroid distances are consistently lower than the global setting, confirming that over-refusal is a within-cluster perturbation rather than a cross-task signal.
-The global distance is much higher because pooling across tasks mixes distinct geometries, inflating apparent separation.
+Here, we demonstrate that over-refusal is task-dependent perturbation embedded within task-identity structure.
+Figure~\ref{fig:galaxy} analyses Layer 12 (where the task representation separability peaks) and shows that five task form clusters in the left panel, and in the right panel, the over-refusal samples (triangles) reside within their respective non-refusal task clusters rather than in a separate refusal space.
+To quantify how tightly over-refusal clusters within each task, we measure the centroid distance between over-refusal and benign-answered samples for each task and compare it to the global pooled refusal setting (Figure~\ref{fig:nb7_cluster_sep}).
+Per-task centroid distances are consistently lower than the global setting, suggesting that over-refusal is a within-cluster perturbation rather than a cross-task signal.
+The global refusal distance is much higher because pooling across tasks mixes distinct geometries, inflating apparent separation.

-We further measure cluster quality using silhouette scores, which compare each sample's distance to its own cluster against its distance to the nearest other cluster, where higher scores indicate better separation (Figure~\ref{fig:silhouette}).
-Inter-task silhouette peaks strongly at layer~12, while per-task silhouette peaks later and remains substantially weaker.
+We further measure cluster quality using silhouette scores, where we compare each sample's distance to its own cluster against its distance to the nearest other cluster, higher scores indicating better separation (Figure~\ref{fig:silhouette}).
+Inter-task silhouette peaks strongly at layer~12 (0.45), while per-task silhouette peaks later but remains substantially weaker (0.17).
 This suggests task structure crystallises earlier and more sharply than any refusal-type separation.
+We note similarities with the findings of \cite{lindsey2025biology}, which identify task-specific SAE features emerging in intermediate layers, while refusal-related features appear predominantly in later layers.